 You can find Dreamfields pasta at Walmart and most grocery stores.

 As I said above, feel free to use your favorite veggie noodle substitute in place of the Dreamfields pasta if you prefer!

 Feel free to add chopped fully cooked ham, hot dogs, chicken, or turkey for protein.

 I added some crushed Ryvita cracker crumbs on top for garnish and some crunch.
 Plenty of salt and black pepper are essential – so don’t skimp on those!

 Use this cheese sauce on all the things!

 The sauce in this dish is a great basic cheese sauce that you could use for many different things!

 Perfect for picky eaters!

-I guarantee your kids and picky husbands will enjoy this mac and cheese!
-We scarfed it down.
+I guarantee your children and picky husbands will enjoy this mac and cheese!
+I first created this recipe when I was living at home with my parents and three younger siblings and everyone scarfed it down.

 Need more family friendly dishes?
 How about…